imamankmr/Oyo-Hotel-Booking-/README.md

 # OYO-clone
-This is a OYO clone using Next JS ,Tailwind and Firebase
+This is a OYO clone using Next JS ,Tailwind and MongoDB